 Generally, receiving a Boston car accident settlement can take 30 to 60 days whereas, before, it would take months.
 In some instances, if Medicare is involved and they have to check to see if they paid anything and they make a final payment demand, it could take up to 60 days.
-Individuals should speak to an experienced car accident attorney to discuss the possibility of recovering a settlement.
+Individuals should speak to a Cambridge car accident attorney to discuss the possibility of recovering a settlement.

 How Can The Process Be Expedited?

 One way the process of receiving a Boston car accident settlement can be expedited is to notify any potential lienholders, such as MassHealth, private health insurance, or Medicare, and notify them early before a settlement is reached while parties are negotiating, so they create a file and open up the claim.

 Then, once the parties have reached a final settlement, they are dealing with a potential lienholder that already has most of their investigation done.
 It is a matter of just updating to see if they have paid any additional benefits that would be included in the lien and then they can reach a final determination.
 Every amount that the lien is reduced is more money that the injured person will receive in their net recovery.

 The steps an individual can take to ensure they receive their settlement in a timely manner is to put everybody on notice that they might potentially have a lien or that the insurance company would need to confirm that they don’t have a lien.
 They will need to notify them early and be in touch with them to give them all the documentation they need, to determine whether or not they have a lien.
 Speak to a Massachusetts personal injury attorney to learn about the factors that could affect the settlement process.